binoyjayan/p2sh/docs/language/expression-precedence.md

 # Expression precedence

+The operators are listed in order of precedence, from the highest to the lowest.

 | Operators / Expression     | Associativity |
 |----------------------------|---------------|
 | [] . ()                    | left to right |